jmlivingston/react-components-library/README.md

 ### Create New Component

 To create new components, you can use the following to generate the component, styles, stories, and test.
-This uses [Plop](https://plopjs.com/) and can be customized under scripts/templates.
+This feature utilizes [Plop](https://plopjs.com/).

 `npm run generate`

-#### Options

-**Required**

-- name - Name of component.
-It will normalize to PascalCase

-**Optional**

-- dir - defaults to pascal casing of name i.e., "BlueButton".
-- isEmpty - defaults to false.
-Determines if dummy content is added.
-- styleExtension - defaults to module.scss.
-Other options: css, module.css, scss, and module.scss.
-- content - defaults to "TODO " and camel casing of name.
-Ignored if isEmpty is set to true.
+> Settings - scripts/templates

 ---

-## Alternatives
+## Alternatives tools for component libraries

 - [nwb](https://github.com/insin/nwb)
 - [neutrino](https://neutrinojs.org)